A four-dimensional mapping class group relation: Introduction

 \subsection{Conventions and Notations}

 Let $p \colon E \rightarrow X$ be a vector bundle.
 We often call the total space $E$ the \textit{vector bundle}.
 Also the \textit{zero-section} of $p$ often means the image of the zero-section and denote it by $X$ with slight abuse of notation.
-Given a symplectic manifold $(M,\omega)$, let $h \colon M \rightarrow \R$ be a smooth function.
-We define the \textit{Hamiltonian vector field} associated to $h$ as a vector field $X_h$ such that $dh=-\iota_{X_{h}}\omega$.
-For a submanifold $Y \subset M$, we denote the pull-back of $\omega$ to $Y$ under the inclusion by $\omega|_{Y}$.
+For a submanifold $Y \subset M$, we denote the pull-back of a differential form $\omega$ on $X$ to $Y$ under the inclusion by $\omega|_{Y}$.

+We often consider complex manifolds, especially K\"{a}hler manifolds, and their complex submanifolds in this paper.
+An $n$-dimensional manifolds simply means a manifold of \textit{real} dimension $n$.
+When indicating the complex dimension of a complex manifold, it is said to be a complex $n$-dimensional manifold or complex manifold of complex dimension $n$.
+We also denote real and complex dimension by $\dim_{\R}$ and $\dim_{\C}$, respectively.
+A \textit{complex surface} (resp. \textit{curve}) means a complex manifold of complex dimension two (resp. one).
+In addition, real/complex codimensions follow the same manner as real/complex dimensions.